 How much weight can the the bar actually hold?

 The bar has been tested and is regularly used by some elite lifters with over 1000lbs of load.
+No one had lifted it yet, but it has been tested with 1,200lbs of load.
 The weight brackets have also been tested in their most extreme position (at a 90 degree angle with sleeves at maximum distance from center) with over 2000lbs.
 The Transformer Bar is an American-made, purpose-built, high quality bar and is able to handle serious weights.
 Happy squatting!

 Can this bar mimick the lowbar squat?
 I can’t low bar with a straight bar, but I can lowbar with my cheap “bow bar”.
 I’d like to buy a “nicer “ version of my bow bar (your Dufallo bar), but this transformer bar replicates your dufallo bar, is this correct?
 For low,bar squats with no elbow pin would you recommend the dufallo, or transformer?

 Yes, the 1D position on the Transformer Bar is similar to a regular low bar back squat.
 As to which bar we recommend, it really depends on your goals and needs.
 The Duffalo Bar is a great training bar for the squat as well as the bench press, however you can't beat the versatility of the Transformer Bar.
 Keep in mind that you can also do front squats with a Duffalo Bar!
 You honestly can't go wrong with either one.